-Camp activities include introducing ski-specific dry-land training, roller skiing, and cross-training, such as agility and obstacle courses, ski walking and bounding, and outdoor games.
+Camp activities include ski-specific dry-land training, ski walking and bounding, roller skiing, agility and obstacle courses.
 Activities may vary slightly at each camp due to the terrain available at each venue.

 Overall, attending a CXC Igor Legacy camp can help skiers develop their skills and confidence, make new connections in the skiing community, and prepare for a successful season of skiing.

 * At least 1 year of rollerski experience is required.
 The age groups are guidelines and have room for flexibility, depending on each participant's experience and fitness level.

 Igor Badamshin was instrumental in developing senior and junior performance programs for CXC from 2008-to 2014 and helped many athletes and coaches gain experience and skills in cross-country skiing.
 His love for skiing, coaching, and youth development has left a legacy of success.
 Each camp intends to inspire and excite youth in Igor Badamshin's honor because his positive and playful approach to coaching has touched and inspired skiers of all ages.

 JUNE IGOR LEGACY CAMP

 June 21-23, 2024 / Mt.
 Telemark Northwoods (Cable, WI)

 - Tent Camping (the outdoor group camp on the grounds of Telemark Northwoods Lodging)